 If your system is managed by the Hardware Management Console (HMC), use the HMC to remove the Host Ethernet Adapter from the server.
-For instructions, see Removing a part by using the HMC.
+For instructions, see "Removing a part by using the HMC" on page 34.

 If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove the Host Ethernet Adapter from the server.
-For instructions, see "Removing a part by using the SDMC" on page 44.
+For instructions, see "Removing a part by using the SDMC" on page 46.